sermpezis/ai4netmon/use_cases/bgptools/README.md

 - [Results: Bias in BGPtools detailed](#bgp-detailed-bias)
 - [Results: Bias between Ripe RIS v4,v6 and BGPtools v4,v6](#risv4v6-bgpv4v6-bias)

-## Results: Bias in Interent monitoring infrastructure including BGPtools
+## Bias in Interent monitoring infrastructure including BGPtools
 The results below are generated with the script `example_script_calculate_bias.py`, which calculates the bias of monitoring infrastructure along different dimentions, and (i) prints the results in the terminal, (ii) saves them in a csv file (folder `./data`) and (ii) generates radar plots for visualizing the bias.

 #### Overview - Table with bias values